LewisResearchGroup/ms-mint-app/README.md

 More information on how to install and run the program can be found in the [Documentation](https://LewisResearchGroup.github.io/ms-mint-app/) or check out the
 [Quickstart](https:///LewisResearchGroup.github.io/ms-mint-app/quickstart/) to jump right into it.

+# News
+We are refactoring the application.
+Things might break in the mean time.
+For example, links might break.
+Please report issues to the issue tracker.

+## Known issues
+The current version of the flask-chaching library seems to be brokem.
+There will be errors visible in the console:

+> ERROR:flask_caching.backends.filesystemcache:get key 'progress' -> invalid load key, '\x13'.

+That only means the progress bar is not working correctly right now.

 # Browser based as standalone application or server based
 ![](./docs/image/distributions.png)

 A demo server is available [here](https://mint.resistancedb.org).
 Be mindful, you share the server with others.